JohnTerragnoli/ECE281_Lab5/README.md

 *Decode LoAddr3:* MarLo_ld is turned on, meaning the value on the databus can be stored in MarLo.
 This will later serve as the output for the program.
 03 is not put into MarLo until 95ns.

-*Execute3:*   The address is changed to 03, where the output will put the accumulator value.
+*Execute3:*   (Direction IO Execute) The address is changed to 03, where the output will put the accumulator value.
 At 105ns, the execute command is finally finished with the value in the accumulator, 9, being sent to output 03.

 ##105 - 145ns